Workplace Programs Legal Internship (graduate and law students)

-The National Partnership seeks a Legal Intern to support our Workplace (work/family & workplace fairness) programs.
+The National Partnership seeks a Legal Intern to support our Workplace (work/family and workplace fairness) programs.
 Our Workplace team works to advance work/family policies (e.g., paid sick days, paid family leave, the Family and Medical Leave Act, workplace flexibility) and workplace fairness initiatives (e.g., employment discrimination, equal pay, judicial nominations).

 The Legal Intern’s duties will include researching and analyzing legal and policy matters; drafting legal briefs, reports, talking points, fact sheets, and other written materials; tracking state work-family legislation; attending meetings, hearings, and briefings; and monitoring federal and state court litigation.